gdmoney/network-automation-github-actions/README.md

 - static testing (syntax check/config validation) by the device NOS
 - devices' configuration is replaced
 - Unimus continuously audits device configs and generates alerts if drift is detected
-- *automatic synchronization between actual and desired states* - WIP
+- *auto remediation by synchronizing the actual state to the desired state* - WIP

 ## Build